mdrayaanpasha/mdrayaanpasha/README.md

 # 👋 Yello, I'm Mohammed Rayaan Pasha.

 I Building with MERN for the web, solving with Python for algorithms.
-First-year BCA student at St. Joseph’s University, Bengaluru.
+1st year Computer Applications student @ St. Joseph’s University, Bengaluru.
 Open to projects that matter.

 # 🤝 Connect & Find Me @.